Shane Deconinck Trusted AI Agents · Decentralized Trust

-The internet was built bottom-up: permissionless, pseudonymous, no central authority.
-Real identity is top-down: governments, civil registries, hierarchical trust.
+The web was built bottom-up: permissionless, pseudonymous, no central authority.
+Legal identity is top-down: governments, civil registries, hierarchical trust.
 The middle ground where the two meet is messy and often toxic.
 Sign in with Google and you hand over more than you need.
 Verify your identity for KYC and you’re uploading a selfie next to your passport.
-Deepfakes and synthetic identities make the trust problem worse every month.
+Deepfakes and synthetic identities are widening the gap.

-A better model has existed for years, often under the label Self-Sovereign Identity (SSI): the issuer signs a credential, you carry it in a wallet, you present it directly to the verifier.
-No phone home.
-Private sector incentives were weak and government adoption was slow.
-Until now.
-The EUDI Wallet is forcing the issue.
-By late 2026, every EU Member State must offer one, interoperable across 27 countries and 450 million citizens.
+The cryptography to fix this has existed for years, often under the label Self-Sovereign Identity (SSI): cryptographic credentials you carry in a wallet and present directly, without phoning home to the issuer.
+What was missing was adoption.
+The EUDI Wallet, mandated by eIDAS 2.0 (the follow-up to eIDAS, expanding electronic identity from trust services to citizen-facing digital wallets), is changing that: by late 2026, every EU Member State must offer one, interoperable across 27 countries and 450 million citizens.

 The model is simple.
 The implementation isn’t.
-There’s no single credential format that covers every scenario: proximity, online, cross-border, machine-to-machine.
+A wallet that works at a border gate, on a website, across 27 legal systems, and between machines can’t, it turns out, rely on a single data format.
 The EUDI Wallet has to make multiple formats work together, at scale.
 If you’re building anything that needs to embed trust, these formats are worth getting familiar with.

 The trust anchor you already use: X.509

-In the EU, X.509 is also the backbone of qualified trust services under eIDAS: qualified electronic signatures, qualified website authentication certificates (QWACs), and qualified electronic seals all use X.509.
+In the EU, X.509 is also the backbone of eIDAS trust services: electronic signatures, website authentication, and electronic seals.
 The trust layer you use daily without thinking about it.

 A certificate binds a public key to an identity, signed by a Certificate Authority.
 You trust the root CA, which signs intermediates, which sign end-entity certificates.
 Simple, hierarchical, battle-tested.